SUDEP in epilepsy

 • Training people you live with in seizure first aid

-Some doctors and researchers have also suggested utilizing seizure pillows, wearing wristbands that alert other people if your heart rate changes significantly, or sharing a room with someone who can watch you if you are having nighttime seizures.
-These measures aren’t yet recommended by the CDC, so if you have any doubts about preventing SUDEP, speak to your doctor first.
+Some doctors and researchers have also suggested utilizing seizure pillows, wearing digitally connected wristbands that alert other people if your heart rate changes significantly, or sharing a room with someone who can watch you if you are having nighttime seizures.
+These measures aren’t yet recommended by the CDC, so if you have any questions about preventing SUDEP, speak to your doctor first.

 Your concerns about SUDEP in epilepsy